lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 Set a name for the new task.
 Click on the dropdown menu and select 'Jenkins' and 'Build'.
 Then click the 'Add' button to finish creating the task.

 ![build](assets/build.png)

-> You can also run an automation test script directly as a task in XebiaLabs, but there may be issues for Jython and Groovy scripts.

 Click on the task to open up the settings.
 Enter in the Server name, which was created earlier.
 Enter your Jenkins username and password, as well as the name of the job you want to trigger in Jenkins.